semanticarts/gist/doc/gistStyleGuide.md

 Serialization
 -----

-- gist files are serialized in RDF/XML.
+- gist OWL files are serialized in RDF/XML.
 - The serialization tool, `serialize.sh` or `serialize.bat`, should be run before each commit in order to standardize formatting and eliminate noise in git diffs.

-Local names
+It is recommended to automate this as a pre-commit hook.

+Naming
 -----

+### Local names

-### Classes
+#### Classes

 - Camelcase with initial uppercase
 - Acronyms are also camelcased so that word boundaries are unambiguous.